Hobo/hobocookbook/gitorials/agility.markdown

 <a name='removing-members-2'> </a>

 We have a problem -- the membership card doesn't display the user's name.
 There are two ways we could fix this.
-We could either customise the global membership card using `<extend tag="card" for="Membership">` in `application.dryml`, or we could customise *this particular usage* of the membership card.
+We could either customise the global membership card using `<extend tag="card" for="Membership">` in `front_site.dryml`, or we could customise *this particular usage* of the membership card.
 Let's do the latter.
 Modify the `<collection:memberships>` as follows:

     ::: app/views/projects/show.dryml
     @@ -10,11 +10,13 @@